Saheebahanger1/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/Day 14/README.md

 ## Overview

-On **Day 14** of my **100 Days of Code – The Complete Python Pro Bootcamp**, I built the Higher Lower Game, a command-line game where players compare two entities and guess which one has more followers.
+On **Day 14** of my **100 Days of Code – The Complete Python Pro Bootcamp**, I built the **Higher Lower Game**, a command-line game where players compare two entities and guess which one has more followers.

-This project strengthened my understanding of functions, loops, conditionals, and data handling in Python.
+This project strengthened my understanding of **functions, loops, conditionals, and data handling** in Python.

 ---